karlaxnieves/support-git-delete-yespo/docs/User data/uploading-file-with-user-profile-data/index.md

 next:
   description: ''
 ---
 Contact Import is a feature that enables quick creation of a contact list for [SMS](https://docs.yespo.io/docs/creation-sms) or Email campaigns.
-It’s often used for manual mapping of the contact base from the internal CRM to the Reteno.
+It’s often used for manual mapping of the contact base from the internal CRM to the Yespo.

 ## 1. File Preparation